 The name, ruby grass ‘Pink Crystals,’ refers to the attractive pink flower panicles that soar in airy magnificence a foot above the slender green foliage.
 What is ruby grass?
 This plant is a tropical tufting grass that is easy to grow and divide after a few seasons for more of the finely foliaged plants.
 Ruby grass care is minimal and the plants keep a compact habit that is perfect for the detail oriented gardener.

 Ruby grass is also sold as Pink Champagne grass and was previously classified as Rhynchelytrum neriglume but now goes under the botanical name Melinis nerviglumis.
-The tropical plant is a true grass in the family Poaceae, which thrives in full sun and has minimal pest or disease problems.
+The

 The leaves are classic grass blades – narrow, bluish green and several inches to a foot in length.
 The summer inflorescences are borne on panicles with small airy clusters of pink flowers covered in silky hairs.
 Flower stems rise over the entire plant in an airy rose-colored burst of color.
 Clumps may grow 2 feet in width and should be divided in warm regions where the plant will persist over winter.
 Ruby grass is winter hardy to 20 degrees Fahrenheit (-6 C.).

 How to Grow Pink Crystals Ruby Grass